Herpes simplex virus

 Taking steps to guard against the development of cold sores, to prevent spreading them to other parts of the body, or to avoid passing them along to another person is important when dealing with oral herpes.

 Contact with infected individuals: The virus can spread easily as long as there are moist secretions from blisters.
 In individuals with depressed immune systems, the virus can be spread even after the skin appears to be healed.
-Also, not kissing others on the mouth if a herpes viral infection is present is important.
+Also, it is important to avoid kissing others on the mouth if a herpes viral infection is present.